gilneto8/loopclient/README.md

 - [ ] separate into logic functions to unclutter component spec
 - [ ] memoize static styles so they never reload
+- [ ] check React Developer Tools and profiling tools

 #### Other

+- [ ] investigate if Web Components should be considered here
+- [ ] get project build-ready
-- [ ] write articles as tutorials?
+- [ ] write articles for the ongoing process
-  - must organize steps...

 ---